Boeing to offer buyouts, cutting workforce for “a different-sized” market after coronavirus pandemic

 A person familiar with the discussions said details of the buyout plan are not yet determined, but at this point it is expected to reduce the workforce by “several thousand.”

-With Boeing having already limited overtime, frozen hiring and cut discretionary spending to only business-critical activities, Thursday’s action points to mounting concern as the industry’s position worsens daily.
+Boeing has already limited overtime, frozen hiring and cut discretionary spending to only business-critical activities, so Thursday’s action points to mounting concern as the industry’s position worsens daily.

 In his message to employees, Deal said “the voluntary layoff plan aims to reduce the need for further workforce actions.”
 He didn’t need to spell out that if the business environment worsens, the next step he wants to avoid would be involuntary layoffs.